 Place the remaining pistachios in a food processor and process until the pistachio is very fine and moist.
 About 3 minutes.
 Scrape the sides of the bowl.

-In a large bowl, mix the cream cheese and eggs until smooth, add the remaining vegetable oil followed with the pistachio oil and milk, mix until fully incorporated.
+In a large bowl, mix the cream cheese and eggs until smooth, add the remaining vegetable oil followed by the pistachio oil and milk, and mix until fully incorporated.

 Mix in the flour mixture and use a wooden spoon to fully incorporate.

 Set the bowl aside for 30-60 minutes.